aiai97/redis-docs/docs/guide/get-all-keys.md

 ---
 title: 'Redis: Get all keys with prefix [with examples]'
+description:
+keywords:
+  - redis get all keys
+  - redis get all keys and values
-keywords: [redis get all keys with prefix]
+  - redis get all keys with prefix
 ---

 <UptraceCta />